CactusEggs/CactusEggs/README.md

 ⭐ kins are Jay Walker, Vash, and John Egbert. blehh.

+ALL MY FRIENDS ARE AMAZING.
+I LOVE THEM SO MUCH.
+YOU DO NOT UNDERSTAND.

 I do not mind c+h! but please do keep in mind if i am around friends it won't be as welcoming!